April 20 - All libraries closed for Easter

 The Oscars are happening this Sunday, so throw on your party clothes, whip up some snacks and host a watch party.
-There are several movies nominated this year based on books including The Great Gatsby, Twelve Years a Slave, and my personal favorite The Book Thief (nominated for Best Orignal Score).
-The movie is based on Markus Zusak's critically acclaimed YA historical fiction novel that focuses on the journey of Lesiel and her foster parents during World War II.
+There are several movies nominated this year based on books including The Great Gatsby, Twelve Years a Slave, and my personal favorite The Book Thief (nominated for Best Original Score).
+The movie is based on Markus Zusak's critically acclaimed YA historical fiction novel that focuses on the journey of Liesel and her foster parents during World War II.
 There is nothing like beautiful music to bring to life and heighten a beautiful story.

 Calling all Divergent Fans, get your red capret smiles ready!
 You have a chance to win a ticket to the Colorado premiere of the upcoming Divergent Movie, based on the book by Veronica Roth.
 If that's not exciting enough there will be two actors from the movie at the premiere, Ben Lloyd- Hughes (Will) and Christian Madsen (Al).
 I'm sure you're thinking, "How do I win this golden ticket?!?!"
 All you have to do is take this short quiz.